 About the Department

-The Department of Applied Engineering & Technical Management (formerly the Department of Technology) is under the College of Humanities, Arts and Sciences in the University of Northern Iowa.
+The Department of Applied Engineering & Technical Management is housed within the College of Humanities, Arts and Sciences in the University of Northern Iowa.
 Through hands on experiences and deep partnerships within the industries we serve, our department supports a current enrollment of over 400 undergraduate and graduate students, preparing them for careers in the following majors:

 Explore our Facilities